benhj/knoxcrypt/README.md

 TeaSafe: An experimental fuse-based filesystem
 ----------------------------------------------

-TeaSafe is designed from the ground-up as a means to learn about filesystem implementation and with encryption in mind.
+TeaSafe is designed with encryption in mind.
+A primary aim is to learn about filesystem implementation -- the whole thing is based on ideas gleamed from various wiki articles about previously implemented filesystems (most prevalently of which included an article about HFS) and chats with friends.
 The filesystem is block-based, existing as a single 'disk image' that can be mounted to a user-specified mount-point.
 Rather than encrypting each file entry individually, the whole image is transformed using a variant of the XTEA algorithm.